kolibriBlitz/streamlit/llm_docs/bidi_components.md

 - data: The data passed into component()
 - key: A key that is unique to this component and this instance.
 This can be used wherever you need a string that you know hasn’t been used anywhere else in the DOM.
 - parentElement: The DOM node that you should write this component’s DOM into.
-  !!!!
-CHANGED AND IMPLEMENTATION NEEDS TO BE UPDATED TO MATCH THIS !!!!
 - setStateValue: A function that passes a value to the Python side of the component and causes the Streamlit script to rerun.
 This accepts two arguments: eventType and value.
 - setTriggerValue: A function that passes a value to the Python side of the component and causes the Streamlit script to rerun.
 On subsequent reruns, this value is reset to None.
 This accepts two arguments: eventType and value.